alexazhu/hdpy/README.md

 ## Introduction

+How do we do inference?

+Confidence intervals and p-values provide some uncertainty accessment of the parameter estimatioins.

 The hdpy package is a Python module for statistical inference with linear regression models on high-dimensional data.
 * Implementation of four high-dimensional regression methods: Multiple splitting Method, Lasso Projection method, Ridge Projection method, debiased Lasso method.
 * Produce p-values adjusted for multiple testing.
 * Aggregate confidence intervals for non-zero coefficients.
 * Visualize p-values for variable screening

 ## File Structure